marqueda/SFS-scripts/README.md

 A collection of tools useful for preparing or manipulating site-frequency spectrum (SFS) files in the format as used by fastsimcoal2 (see http://cmpg.unibe.ch/software/fastsimcoal2/).

-### choosekgenotypes.py
+### sampleKgenotypesPerPop.py and choosekgenotypes.py

-This script is useful for the preparation of SFS files from genotypes in a VCF file, for which no missing data is allowed.
-It randomly draws k non-missing genotypes per population from a VCF file.
-Sites with < k non-missing genotypes per population are discarded.
-The individual names in the VCF file header need to contain the population code such as "individual.popcode[.more]" separated by a period from the individual name.
+These scripts are useful for the preparation of SFS files from genotypes in a VCF file, for which no missing data is allowed.
+They randomly draw k non-missing genotypes per population from a VCF file.
+Sites with < k non-missing genotypes per population are discarded. sampleKgenotypesPerPop.py: Uses a population file with format <IndividualTABPopulation> and allows to specify different k's for different popoulations. choosekgenotypes.py: Assumes that the individual names in the VCF file header contain the population code in the format "individual.popcode[.more]" separated by a period from the individual name.

 ### SFStools.R